Australia Garden Village: Government reclaims land

 On 8 May 2021, the Guangzhou Development Zone Planning and Natural Resources Bureau, the Huangpu Branch of the Guangzhou Planning and Natural Resources Bureau, and the Huangpu Jinkeng Forest Farm jointly issued a Contract Termination Notice to Guangzhou Aome Real Estate Development Co., Ltd. The notice stated that Aomei Company had, without proper approval or filing by the contracting authority, unilaterally transferred 388.732 mu of land within the contract scope to a third party—Fangxing Company—for development.
 This action was deemed to have caused a significant loss of state-owned assets.
 The land in question comprised four plots that Hu Yaozhi had sold to Fangxing in earlier years for the development of the Yuhu Mansion project.
 As a result of this breach of contract, the land transfer agreement between Aomei and the Jinkeng Forest Farm was terminated.
 The Jinkeng Forest Farm announced it would resume independent operation and management of the land, and Aomei was ordered to withdraw from the area.
-On 18 November 2022, the Huangpu District Housing and Urban-Rural Development Bureau issued a tender notice for the Australian Villa Housing Safety Assessment Project.
+On 18 November 2022, the Huangpu District Housing and Urban-Rural Development Bureau issued a tender notice for the Australia Garden Village Housing Safety Assessment Project.
 The project called for a third-party agency to conduct building-by-building inspections of 193 existing structures, assess the extent of damage, and determine the structural safety level of each unit in accordance with national standards for structural appraisal.
 The assessment was to include a comprehensive summary of the community's condition and provide professional recommendations for further action.
 The project was scheduled for completion by the end of November.
-In September 2023, 32 houses in the Australian Villa project were listed for public auction on the Judicial Auction Network by the Yuexiu District People's Court.
+In September 2023, 32 houses in the Australia Garden Village project were listed for public auction on the Judicial Auction Network by the Yuexiu District People's Court.
 The court noted that the properties had not yet received property ownership certificates, had not passed construction inspections, lacked water and electricity connections, and were therefore not ready for occupancy.
 The court did not guarantee the quality of the properties or the issuance of property certificates, but committed to ensuring the handover of the physical site and managing pre-sale transfer registrations upon successful auction.
 However, none of the properties offered in this round of auctions were successfully sold.